JayDev010/Cybersecurity/Home Lab/ Azure Honeypot Detection & Visualization Lab/readme.md

 2. **Create a Virtual Network (VNet)**
    - Navigate to **Virtual Networks** and click **Create**.
-   - Name your VNet (e.g., `Honeypot-VNet`) and assign it to your new Resource Group.
+   - Name your VNet (e.g., `CORP-NET-EAST-1`) and assign it to your new Resource Group.
    - Set address space and create at least one subnet (e.g., `10.0.0.0/24`).
    ![](img/Virtual_network.png)